“The Slavs in their Original Homeland” by Alphonse Mucha

 This large-scale oil and tempera on canvas painting is by the Art Nouveau Czech artist, Alphonse Mucha, from 1912.
 It is titled “The Slavs in their Original Homeland”.
 This piece is the first of 20 canvases in the series Mucha called The Slav Epic.

-Mucha was a very sought after and popular artist in France at the turn of the 20th century.
+Mucha was a very sought after and popular artist in France at the turn of the twentieth century.
 So much so, that many people from his homeland thought of him as a sellout.
 In 1909, Mucha was asked to paint murals at the New Municipal House in Prague and many people were very upset by this.

-This did not hold Mucha back, and in 1910, after moving his family to Prague, he began work on ‘The Slav Epic’ series.
-He continued on his work for this series throughout WWI.
-In 1919, after the close of the Great War, the first 11 canvases were completed and were put on display in Prague, where they were well received by the public, but not so much by the critics.
-In 1928, Mucha completed the series.
+This did not deter Mucha.
+In 1910, after moving his family to Prague, he began work on The Slav Epic series.
+He worked on this series throughout the Great War (WWI).
+In 1919, after the close of the war, Mucha’s first 11 canvases had been completed and were put on display in Prague.
+They were well received by the public but were reviewed poorly by the art critics.
+By 1928, Mucha had completed the series.

-In 1939, Germany invaded Czechoslovakia and Mucha was arrested and put in jail where he contracted pneumonia and ultimately died that same year at 78 years of age.
-Before he died, Mucha put in his will that ‘The Slav Epic’ be donated to the people of Czechoslovakia, as long as they house all the pieces in the same pavilion to be on display for the public.
+In 1939, Germany invaded Czechoslovakia.
+Mucha was arrested and put in jail where he contracted pneumonia and ultimately died that same year.
+He was 78 years of age.
+Before he died, Mucha put in his will that The Slav Epic be donated to the people of Czechoslovakia, but they had to house all the pieces in the same pavilion to be on display for the public.

 For more on Alphonse Mucha, please visit his short biography here.